yehonadav/python_course/exercises/README.md

 (106) in ```map_reduce_filter.py``` create and run a function to:
 * create 20 users
-* print the maximum age using reduce
+* print the maximum age using reduce & lambda

 (107) in ```map_reduce_filter.py``` create and run a function to:
 * create 20 users